How To Wire a Thermostat

-Electrical Question #2
+Thermostat Question #2

 - I’m attempting to install the Honeywell Lyric T5 thermostat but I’m not sure what setting to use.
 I live in an apartment building that has geothermal heating and cooling and a heat pump in my unit.
 However, there is no O or B wire that a typical heat pump wiring should have.

 - The wires I have are R, C, G, Y1 and W1 only.
 When I went to configure the thermostat as Geothermal Heat Pump, it asked for O/B Changeover on Heat or Cool, which neither applies to me.